 - ¼ teaspoon dried chilli flakes

-- 2 tablespoon white or black sesame seeds
+- 1 tablespoon sesame seeds white or black

 - Fresh lime juice

-- Serve warm, topped with the peanuts, sesame seeds, chilli oil (to taste) and a good squeeze of lime.
+- Serve topped with the crushed peanuts, sesame seeds, scallion, cilantro, chili flakes and a squeeze of lime juice.

 The nutritional information provided is approximate and can vary depending on several factors, so is not guaranteed to be accurate.
 Please see a registered dietician for special diet advice.